Silicon nitride based integrated photonic circuit to control a cold-atom source

 To obtain the temperature of the 3DMOT a time of flight (TOF) measurement was performed \cite{Wirtschafter2022, Brzozowski2002}.
 For the TOF all the MOT beams and the magnetic field are turned off such that the cloud of atoms can freely drop and expand.
-Experimentally we first turn off the 2DMOT beams and Pushbeam, then increase the magnetic field linearly for 3 ms, after which it is increased by a factor $\sim$~2 with respect to the initial value of 4~G.cm$^{-1}$.
+We first turn off the 2DMOT beams and Pushbeam, then increase the magnetic field linearly for 3 ms from $\sim$4 to $\sim$8~G.cm$^{-1}$.
 After the 3~ms stage of confining the MOT the 3DMOT laser beams and magnetic field are turned off at the same time.
-The time of flight is defined as the moment between turning off the 3DMOT laser beams and magnetic field and sending in the detection beam, with the same frequency as the cooler beam, a peak power of 0.26~mW and pulse width of $\approx$~30~$\mu$s (Fig. \ref{fig_01}(e)).
+The TOF is defined as the time between turning off the 3DMOT beams and magnetic field and sending in the detection beam, with the same frequency as the cooler, a peak power of 0.26~mW and pulse duration of $\approx$~30~$\mu$s (Fig. \ref{fig_01}.e).

 In absorption spectroscopy the atoms absorb the light of the detection beam such that the shape of the atomic cloud is visualized on the camera as a dark intensity region.
-Assuming the cloud of cold atoms is a Gaussian with radius $R_{(x_{0}, y_{0})}$ before expanding, the cloud radius will expand according to the equation:
+Assuming the cloud of cold atoms is a Gaussian with radius $R_{(x_{0}, y_{0})}$ before expanding, due to the velocity distribution the cloud radius expand as: